anupamk9/Neural-Network-Lab/README.md

 # Neural-Network-Lab
- Lab Asssignemnts of Neural Network and Deep Learning.
+ Lab Assignments of Neural Network and Deep Learning.